jundalisay/sp/content/en/research/sarkar/mahabharata/01b-vargas.md

 {{< n n="In Superphysics, Physical has the maximum negative force.
 Spiritual has the maximum positive." >}}

 Hence, the itikatha which begets the fruits of the 4 vargas and has the dos and don’ts of life in it is known as “itihása.”

-So the Mahábhárata is an itihása, the author of which is Krsna Dvaepayana Vyasa.